 Universities, schools and other institutions though have changed their way of offering learning, making it easy for them to connect through an online mode from the comfort of homes; a poor effect is noticed among these students.
 Lack of concentration, too much exposure to the screen, increased laziness; moreover, the happiness of having their loved gadget in their hands has drastically changed the meaning of learning for them.
 Teachers are equally at a loss when it comes to online teaching, managing out every source of lessons; teaching through hi-tech technology which is alien to them and still losing out their jobs or getting bullied.

 While humans saw an enormous number of threats in the pandemic’s way, nature had its time to heal and grow once again.
 It not has come with a message to always think towards ‘environment-friendly behaviour,’ but made people aware of themselves and their pathetic lifestyles.
-With everything being shut down, industries, corporate companies, vehicles on the road, the ban on air travel, less exploitation of natural resources.
+With everything at a shut down, industries, corporate companies, vehicles on the road, the ban on air travel, less exploitation of natural resources.
 Also, schools closed along with the non-essential business has minimized the risks for toxins to escape, in turn improving air quality, along with the reduction in water pollution.
 Other environmental benefits include governance-system-controlled investments in a sustainable energy transition and other environmental goals, such as the European Union’s seven-year €1 trillion budget proposal and €750 billion recovery plan “Next Generation EU,” which aims to set aside 25% of EU spending for climate-friendly spending.

 However, According to a study published in August 2020, global NOx emissions decreased by as much as 30% in April.
 But this was offset with a 20% reduction in global SO2 emissions, weakening the cooling effect and indicating that the direct effect of the pandemic response on global warming will probably be negligible with cooling of about 0.01 0.005 °C by 2030 compared to a baseline scenario.